acenet-arc/fortran_oop_as_a_second_lang/_episodes/extending_types.md

 It is pretty common to use vectors to represent positions in 3D space.
 Lets create a new derived type which always has only three components.
 However, it would be really nice if we could reuse our more general vector type to represent one of these specific 3 component vectors.
 You can do this by using type extension.
 Type extension allows you to add new members (or not) to an existing type to create a new derived type.

-To create a new extended derived type has the following format.
+To create a new extended derived type use the following format.
 ~~~
 type,extends(<parent type name>):: <child type name>
   <member variable declarations>